David Keeling, NRC Board President

 Marialyce is a widely experienced global sustainability, circular economy, zero waste expert with an emphasis on waste prevention and reuse.
 She has a policy research, development and program implementation background (municipal and private sector) including responsible purchasing, green building, extended producer responsibility, forestry and electronics recycling certification (FSC, PEFC), healthy cleaning, home and municipal composting, compostable food ware.
 Marialyce was a Senior Policy Analyst for Disney Corporate Citizenship, 2003-2019 and she developed curriculum and taught Resource Management and Zero Waste Business course under a 2012-2013 Department of Labor Green Jobs grant, which became a model for other courses nationally.
 She is a co-author of bestselling book, Backyard Composting (1992) with over 600,000 books in print and author of Keep It Off the Curb, a municipal guide to home compost program implementation (1994).
 Marialyce is an early home compost program educator (1990-1994), a competent Toastmaster, a skilled public presenter.
 She is creative, innovative and optimistic.

-Charlotte Pitt, Manager, Solid Waste Management, City and County of Denver and Acting NRC Secretary
+Charlotte Pitt, Manager, Solid Waste Management, City and County of Denver

 Biography coming soon.